A guide to expectations at Renaissance International School Saigon

 What Do The Levels Mean?

-Using level descriptors is one way that can be used to measure a pupil’s progress and attainment compared to pupils of the same age across England.
+Using level descriptors is one way that can be used to measure a student’s progress and attainment compared to students of the same age across England.
 For children learning English as an additional language, until they are proficient, it is not unusual for them to be working toward the level expected for children in English schools.
 At Renaissance we use eight curriculum levels, beginning at Level 1 and progressing to Level 8.
 Depending upon how long a subject has been studied, level 5 or 6 is the level of achievement expected at the end of KS3.
 For children working towards Level 1, Early Learning Goals are employed to record levels of attainment.

 What Does This Mean for Your Child?